-Client-Server Application Development
+Client-Server Applications Development

 Through hands-on experience in developing a client-server database project and developing and managing a clientserver Internet project, this course teaches advanced skills for effective design and implementation of client-server applications.
 Students will examine the architectural and functionality decisions, technologies, configurations, languages, and techniques associated with client-server systems.
 Active/passive client-server technologies, as well as public, enterprise-wide, and inter-enterprise approaches to decision and operation support are discussed and implemented.
-Prerequisite: CS 425.
-(3-0-3)
+Prerequisite(s): [(CS 425)]